Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Introduction

-Instrumentation.
-The instrumentation for static load tests consists of strain gauges, displacement transducers, and load cells.
-Alternatively, contactless measurement systems such as terrestrial laser scanners or other surveying techniques, camera-based systems, and digital image correlation can be used.
-Accelerometers, seismometers, or contactless systems such as laser Doppler vibrometers are employed for dynamic load tests.
-The test trucks typically include trucks (loaded with concrete blocks or water tanks), mobile cranes, or military tanks \citep{Varela-Ortiz.etal_2013}, as well as specially designed test trucks with hydraulic jacks, such as the BELFA truck in Germany \citep{Bretschneider.etal_2012}.

-This paper applies static and dynamic load tests to the bridge Vahrendorfer Stadtweg, a concrete girder bridge in Hamburg.
-As part of a greater research initiative, the University of the Federal Armed Forces in Hamburg (HSU) has installed a permanent monitoring system with over one hundred sensors.
-The objectives of this paper are to (a) document the monitoring system, (b) conduct and document both static and dynamic load tests to capture the current condition state for future reference under various loads, and examine the stress distribution and structural response to identify potential weaknesses, (c) assess the system's sensitivity to minimal mass variations and (d) generate data for model calibration and validating anomaly detection algorithms by simulating one design load case.
+This paper describes the setting and execution of static and dynamic load tests on a concrete boxgirder bridge.
+As part of a greater research initiative (DTEC-SHM), the Helmut Schmidt University in Hamburg (HSU) has installed a permanent monitoring system comprising more than one hundred sensors.
+The objectives of this paper are to (a) document the monitoring system, (b) conduct and document both static and dynamic load tests to capture the current condition state for future reference under various loads, and examine the stress distribution and structural response to identify potential weaknesses, (c) record measurement data with minimal mass variations to asses the system's sensitivity and (d) record measurement data for model calibration and validating anomaly detection algorithms by simulating one design load case and (e) providing measurement data from full-scale load tests to enable further scientific research.
+To date, there are only a few open-access datasets from different bridge types with SHM systems for scientific research.
+This publication aims to address this shortcoming of infrequent occurrence of such load tests and the limited availability of data from these experiments identified by Whelan et al. 2025 \citep{Whelan.etal_2025}.
+In addition to its application in objective load rating \citep{Bell.etal_2013}, the data can also be utilised for the extraction of specific features, such as the neutral axis location \citep{Sigurdardottir.etal_2013} or the influence line \citep{Zheng.etal_2021}.

-For static testing, Big Bags with sand are placed on the bridge deck, and the load is incrementally increased from 680~kg to 2160~kg in two steps.
-Moreover, a test truck is parked in various parking positions.
-The test truck is driven across the bridge at various speeds for dynamic testing.
-This paper aims to perform plausibility checks on the measurement data and to document the measurement campaign.
-In follow-up publications, various research groups will analyze the SHM data within and beyond the research cluster.

-The remainder of the paper is organized as follows: Section \ref{sec:bridge}, describes the bridge case study, including its monitoring system and numerical model.
-Section \ref{sec:experimental_procedure} documents the experimental procedure for the static and dynamic load tests, and Section \ref{sec:checks} summarizes the preliminary results, followed by the discussion and some conclusions in Section \ref{sec:discussion}.